hackingmaterials/atomate/docs_rst/installation.rst

 See the following pages for more information on the topics we covered here:

+* To see how to run and customize the existing Workflows and FireWorks try the :ref:`running workflows tutorial` (suggested next step)
 * For submitting jobs to the queue in reservation mode see the `FireWorks advanced queue submission tutorial`_
 * For using pymatgen-db to query your database see the `pymatgen-db documentation`_
-* To see how to run and customize the existing Workflows and FireWorks try the :ref:`running workflows tutorial`

 .. _FireWorks advanced queue submission tutorial: https://materialsproject.github.io/fireworks/queue_tutorial_pt2.html
 .. _pymatgen-db documentation: https://materialsproject.github.io/pymatgen-db/